Selecting a property manager is a big decision. Asking the right questions can help you choose the company that suits your needs the best.

 Any maintenance that requires a specialist, HVAC repair tech for example, would be setup by Padre Escapes but the cost would be the owner’s responsibility.
 The charge for that service would be on your monthly statement.
 We also have an in-house maintenance team that takes care of minor maintenance issues.
 There is no charge for maintenance time on trips that takes less than 20 minutes or minor maintenance such as:

-It's important to know that your management company understands the local market where they’ll be managing your rental.
+It's important to know that your management company understands the local market.
 Rental patterns of guests are different between markets, and your booking strategy needs to reflect that.

 Our one and only market is North Padre Island/Corpus Christi.
 Every market is different and ours is very unique but we know it, very well.